 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection instrument(s) and instructions should be directed to Joe Giannamore, Economist, National Institute of Standards and Technology, Manufacturing Extension Partnership, 100 Bureau Drive, Stop 4800, Gaithersburg, MD 20899-4800, 301-975-4614 (phone) and 301-926-3787 (fax).
+Requests for additional information or copies of the information collection tools and instructions should be directed to, Kenneth P. Voytek, National Institute of Standards and Technology—Manufacturing Extension Partnership, 100 Bureau Drive, Stop 4800, Gaithersburg, MD 20899-4800, 301-975-4614 (phone).
 In addition, written comments may be sent via e-mail to email@example.com.End Further Info End Preamble Start Supplemental Information

 II.
 Method of Collection

-Web forms will be used to collect and analyze a wide range of information from the MEP centers, which includes customer satisfaction, center activities, center staff, quarterly expenses and revenues, partners and affiliates strategic plan, operating plans, and client success stories.
+Web forms will be used to collect and analyze the wide range of information from the MEP Centers.

 Form Number: None.